ocean-perception/biocam_emulator/protocol.md

 ## Navigation data

-> 📝 _Note_: BioCam4000 does not acknowledge receipt of navigation data
+> 📝 _Note_
-> messages.
+> BioCam4000 does not acknowledge receipt of navigation data messages.

 All nav messages first contain the timestamp when the measurement was made according to system time, followed by the sensor time timestamp